 In most cases, it makes sense for an online retailer to use the branding they have already created.
 Doing so will save money, make the launch easier and create the chance to persuade your customers to buy from both your e-commerce and physical store.

 The simplest approach is to use your existing company colors and fonts to create your shop front.
 In-store shelf edging etc. You can also use digital signage for logo displays as well as for in-store advertising and sharing information.
 Something we talk about more later in the article.
+You can also turn some of your campaigns into physical ads.
+Creating retail ready fixtures from materials that are often already at your fingertips.
+For example, if you have previously run an online ad campaign using certain images or videos, use those same visuals in your physical store.
+This will help to create a cohesive brand image for customers who shop with you both online and offline.

 Leverage your online customers to launch your physical store

 With a physical store how you launch is vitally important.
 Initially, a surprising amount of your business is going to come via word of mouth.
 So, you need to give people something to talk about by creating a bit of a bang when you launch.
-You can find out how to do that well, by clicking here
+You can find out how to do that well, by clicking here.

 Given the fact that you already have a big online customer base, it makes sense to get them involved in your launch.
 Don’t let the fact that most of them are not likely to live close enough to your store to shop there, put you off.
 They can play a big role in creating a buzz and boosting your reputation by talking about you and what you have to offer.
 Plus, of course, there is a good chance that they will know people who live within the catchment area of your physical store.